What Is Event Security?

 • Entrances and exits, including bag checks

 Of course, this isn’t an exhaustive list.
-Certain events (especially funfairs or large-scale festivals with multiple popular attractions or staging areas) are likely to have specifics that need to be factored into their event security procedures, and these should be given equal weighting in how you plan for keeping visitors safe.
+Certain events (especially funfairs or large-scale festivals with multiple popular attractions or staging areas) are likely to have specifics that need to be factored into their procedures, and these should be given equal weighting in how you plan for public event safety.

 Understanding where your guests are likely to congregate (as well as areas that could be quieter and present an opportunity for intrusion or criminal activity) is essential, and a key pillar of an effective and robust event security solution.